exalt-project/exalt-project.github.io/pages/3_Team.md

 <div style="text-align: left; margin-bottom: 20px;">
     <img src="/assets/img/pics/Robert_Paulus.jpg" alt="Robert Paulus" class="team-photo">
     <p align="justify" style="margin-top: 0;">
-        <a href="https://github.com/RPGSynth" target="_blank"><strong>Robert Paulus</strong></a> is a PhD student in Statistics at Université de Namur under the supervision of Anna Kiriliouk and Francesco Ragone.
-His research focuses on Work Package 1, exploring attribution of European floods.
+        <a href="https://github.com/RPGSynth" target="_blank"><strong>Robert Paulus</strong></a> is a PhD student at Université de Namur under the supervision of Anna Kiriliouk and Francesco Ragone.
+His research aims to enhance our understanding of extreme flooding events across Europe by developing innovative and flexible univariate visualization tools to provide robust, location-specific estimates of intense flooding occurrences.
+He is particularly focused on studying recent catastrophic flood events, such as those in Belgium, Germany, and Spain, and exploring the influence of global warming on these extraordinary precipitation events.
+Robert's work also extends to examining social indicators and the societal impacts of extreme climate events, in collaboration with Sébastien Dujardin at Unamur.
+Ultimately, his research aims to link climate data attribution techniques with social insights to better address the impacts of extreme flooding events.
     </p>
 </div>